Claude Code Slash Commands: The Comprehensive Developer's Guide

 Note: these articles are auto generated from my Obsidian notebook by Claude

 Claude Code's slash command system transforms AI-assisted development from simple chat into comprehensive automated workflows.
 This guide reveals the complete architecture, all 15+ built-in commands, and advanced patterns for creating custom commands that supercharge your development process.
-In fact, this very article was deployed using a single /deploy
+In fact, this very article was deployed using a single /deploy command—see the practical example below to witness the power of slash commands in action.

 How to Create Your First Slash Command in 30 Seconds